gregbkr/kubernetes-kargo-logging-monitoring/README.md

 ### 1.4 Install kubectl

-Kubeclt is your admin local client to pilot the k8s cluster.
+Kubectl is your admin local client to pilot the k8s cluster.
 One version of kubectl is already present on master, but it is better to have it locally, on your admin/bastion.
 Please use the same version as server.
 You will be able to talk and pilot k8s with this tool.

 **Get kubectl**